Atishay25/Atishay25.github.io/_pages/hobby_anime.md

 ### Anime

 Immersed in the world of anime, where every story is an adventure and every character, an inspiration.
-I am not a very hardcore anime watcher, I have watched only some very famous kind of animes only like
+I am not a very hardcore anime watcher, I have watched only some very famous kind of animes like
 - One Piece
 - Attack on Titan
 - Death Note